vovapasko/dmc-front/techdoc.md

 - ng-bootstrap/ng-bootstrap
+	> We love bootstrap, its ease to implement
 -
-We will not talk about **devDependencies** because they include develope packages for testing, linting, p and other good things for better developmnet
+We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet

 ## Switch to another file